2406-Ryan-Java-FS/Group-3/README.md

 # Eccomerce Application:

 ## what technologies are required for the application
-API built with Java 17+ and Spring Boot 3+
+API built with Java 17+ and Spring Boot 3+ <br>
-UI built with React with TypeScript/JavaScript
+UI built with React with JavaScript, HTML, CSS

 ## Stories
 Users can Create new accounts; <br>